 |From the Midsummer Courtyard domain in Starfell Valley, Starsnatch Cliff|

 Artifact stat and sub-stat priorities

-When picking artifacts for Sara, it’s best to prioritise these stats.
+When picking artifacts for Sara, it’s best to prioritize these stats:

 - Crit rate